turingschool/backend-curriculum-site/module2/lessons/joins_group_order.md

 ### Order

-Assume we want to take the same request, but now sort it by the count, getting the courses with the lowest counts of students first.
+Assume we want to take the same request, but now sort it by the count, getting the modules with the lowest counts of students first.
 We could use order.

 ```ruby
 # In the Student model